Luxed/nvim-config/notes.md

   - `:` and `??` are not highlighted
   - In `new Type()`, "Type" should be highlighted as constructor
   - `where T : EntityBase`, "EntityBase" is not highlighted, it should be "type"

+# Ayu TODO list

+- Add an option for "bordered" or "contrasted" popups.
+"Bordered" would have the same background as the "Normal" background. (see what nordic.nvim did as an example)
+- Properly link CmpKind to new extended colors.
+Same for navic.
+- Improve performance.
+Although it's not that bad, a theme shouldn't take any time to load.
+  - It could be interesting to only add highlight groups of plugins that are curently being used.
+Although I can see how that could be an issue with lazy-loaded plugins.
+Maybe.
+It's worth looking around just to see.
+- Post about the theme on r/vim and r/neovim.
+I am now confident enough to call it good.